Quick Answer

 Customer Experience Metrics

-Satisfaction and Net Promoter Scores
+Satisfaction scores and Net Promoter Scores (NPS)

 Perceived wait-time improvements

-Feedback from customer surveys and mystery shoppers
+Feedback from surveys and mystery shoppers

 Operational Metrics

-Reduction in printing and distribution costs
+Reduced printing and distribution costs

-Increase in self-service adoption
+Higher self-service adoption rates

 Time saved answering repetitive questions